Jiayuguan City

 The fortress at Jiayuguan is situated at the end of the portion of the Great Wall of China which was built by the Ming Dynasty, in the 14th century.

+Great Wall Monitoring Platform

+The Jiayuguan Pass, a part of the Great Wall of China World Heritage Site, is protected by a "Cultural Relics Monitoring and Early Warning Platform."
+This system uses sensors and drones to monitor structural stability, environmental factors, and visitor impact on the ancient fortifications in real-time.

 Administration

-As 2019, Jiayuguan City is underdivided to 3 districts and 3 towns.
+As of 2019, Jiayuguan City is underdivided 3 towns.